Richard Shirreff: Post-military career

 Shirreff is an Advisory Board member of the non-for profit security organisation Genderforce, aiming to fight and prevent acts of Sexual and Gender Based Violence in conflict and post-conflict situations.
 He is a founding partner of Strategia Worldwide, a risk management consultancy founded in 2016.

 In 2016, Shirreff published a book entitled 2017: War with Russia: An Urgent Warning from Senior Military Command.
 The part-fictional book suggests that Russia could easily invade the Baltic States, that war between Russia and NATO would be possible, and implies strongly that Shirreff finds military high command and government incapable of creating a suitable response.
 It also alleges that former Secretary of State for Defence, Philip Hammond, tried to court-martial him when he spoke up on British defence cuts.

 Shirreff's commentaries on foreign militaries, such as his assessment on the strategic weaknesses of Russia's armed forces, have been distributed by news agencies such as Times Radio.

+Advisory role in Ukraine (2026)

+On 15 April 2026, Shirreff was appointed chair of the newly established ARES Military Expert Council (Allied Reform and Expert Support), an international advisory body operating under the Commander-in-Chief of the Armed Forces of Ukraine Oleksandr Syrskyi.
+The body was created by the General Staff of the Armed Forces of Ukraine to support institutional reforms within the Armed Forces of Ukraine and to facilitate the exchange of advanced Ukrainian and international military experience.

+On 22 April 2026, Syrskyi held the first working meeting with members of the council in Kyiv, during which he briefed them on the operational situation along the front line of the Russo-Ukrainian War.
+At the same meeting, Shirreff was additionally appointed as Syrskyi's chief foreign military adviser.